-Donald L. Schwartz retired from partnership on July 31, 2010.
+Donald L. Schwartz retired from the partnership in July 2010.
 He was a partner in the Chicago office of Latham & Watkins, had practiced law since 1974 and focused on the banking practice area for that entire time.
 Mr. Schwartz devoted his practice principally to the representation of money center banks, foreign banks, investment banks, commercial finance companies and other lenders in transactional and out of court insolvency matters.
 Mr. Schwartz joined Latham & Watkins in 1988 from Sidley & Austin, where he had been the senior partner in charge of a major portion of that firm’s banking practice.

 Mr. Schwartz’s practice lay primarily in finance and debt restructuring, with specialties in banking, commercial finance, corporate finance and insolvency.
 Mr. Schwartz regularly represented numerous commercial and investment banks, both US and international, and has wide experience in virtually all legal issues faced by banks and commercial lenders.
 He has been lead counsel on the financing by those clients of various acquisitions, securitizations, real estate projects, debt restructurings, portfolio purchases and international undertakings, including financing of mineral and mining operations, retailing, agricultural production and export, aircraft and railroad equipment and M&A transactions.
 Mr. Schwartz handled several large loan portfolio purchases and also has significant experience in letters of credit, acceptances and other trade finance techniques provided by his clients.
 He represented many of Latham’s lender clients in the restructuring of acquisition financings, documenting multibank secured and unsecured credit facilities, debtor-in-possession financings and out-of-court debt restructurings.